g2forge/forklift/doc/Developers.md

 bash <(curl -L https://raw.githubusercontent.com/<INSTALLER_ORG>/<INSTALLER_REPO>/<INSTALLER_COMMIT>/install) <OPTIONAL FORKLIFT COMMAND>
 ```

+Note that due to the second layer of downloads we currently do not have a way to test a custom powershell and posix install script at the same time without a little hacking.

 ## Custom Release

 If you want to try intalling a custom release, this is the section for you.